2human/music-inventory-demo/README.md

-*This is a demo version of this application, meant to serve as a sample of my work.
+*This is a demo version of this application, meant to act as a sample of my work.*

 # Music Inventory Web